KSSBrawl/vvvvvv-ida-includes/README.md

 ```

 This `_Bx` union contains both an array to store short strings (`_Buf`) and a pointer for allocating space for strings that cannot fit in the array (`_Ptr`), which is why there are both `firstTextLineSmall` and `firstTextLineLarge` pointer variables in the autosplitter and why they have different levels of indirection.

-#### The `mapclass` class instance

-Once again, `main.cpp` defines an instance of this class and calls it `map`.
-We only care about one variable in this class that lets us split on the halfway terminal in Final Level.

-1. Perform a text search for `"Television Newsvel"` and pick the search result that looks something like `push offset off_[gibberish hex digits] ; "Television Newsvel"`.
-This will bring you inside `mapclass::initmapdata()` which as you may have guessed does not have a debug symbol inside the executable just like the other methods you've found.
-2. In the IDA text view, go to the start of this method, right click on its name and select `List cross references to...` and go through them one by one until you find one that has a `mov ecx, offset byte_[gibberish hex digits` instruction right before the function call.
-Right click on the operand of this instruction and rename the address to `map`.
-3. From the toolbar, navigate to `Open subviews->Local types` and find the listing for the `mapclass` structure.
-Double click it to pull up the import dialog and confirm the import.
-4. Going back to the text view, select the address you renamed to `map` and press Alt+Q to pull up the structure variable definition window.
-Set this address to the `mapclass` type.

 #### `gotomode` and `fadetomode`